MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 * Create segments
 * Create measures

 This role can only access customer profiles that belong to their BU and any child BUs.
 For example, if a BU contributor creates a segment with all customers then it will only contain the customers that are owned by the BU that the BU contributor belongs to.
+Similarly, measures can only be created on tables that have a relationship path to the customer profiles.

 With the default Dataverse RBAC settings, this role can only see segments and measures that belong to the same business unit as the user belongs to.